szymonWojdat/Easy21/README.md

 The main task was to implement two reinforcement learning algorithms - Monte-Carlo Control and Sarsa(λ) (a verson of temporal difference learning, also known as TD learning) - and an environment - Easy21 - a simplified version of the card game Black Jack (or 21) and then apply those algorithms to solving the environment.

+All functions and classes in this project were designed with the intention of being as generic as possible.
+Full compatibility with OpenAI Gym - WIP.

-All presented below solutions have been implemented using Python 3.
+Presented below solutions have been implemented using Python 3.
 All solutions can be executed one after another by running:

 `python3 solutions.py`